gian-aranha/devbook/README.md

 DB_PASSWORD=<your-password>
 ```

-To run the API is simple, you can go to `/devbook/api/src/` directory and build the binaries from the application.
-For that just run the command bellow.
+To run the API is simple, you can go to `/devbook/api/src/` directory and run the command bellow.

 ```bash
 go run main.go
 ```

+For now the API can be tested from Postman, Insomnia or any program you prefer.
+The CLI is not ready yet, but will be developed the as quickly as possible.